ScriptRaccoon/CatDat/README.md

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-00AA00?logo=buymeacoffee&logoColor=white)](https://www.buymeacoffee.com/scriptraccoon)

-**Cost transparency.** The project currently only incurs domain costs of about $10 per year.
+**Cost transparency.** The project currently only incurs domain costs of about $15 per year.
 There are no costs for hosting or the database.
-All development is done in free time.
+The project has no external funding.